Sriisky/Culture-Bridge/README.md

 # Culture Bridge – A website application to help TU Dublin students with the decision making process for Erasmus
 ## Final year project

 This project is a website application to help encourage more students to take part in Erasmus.
-This will be achieved through giving users’ information on different cities that take part in the Erasmus programme.
+This will be achieved through giving users information on different cities that take part in the Erasmus programme.
 There are huge benefits to studying abroad and this app will highlight these to helps users explore the advantages of Erasmus along with the experience you can gain from studying in a new culture.
 Each city has information relating to the university of that city, music, live events, art, and reviews from past students.
 This information is gathered through web scrapers and APIs.
 There is also a recommender element to help students find locations that match them best.

 ### When running the project for the first time please follow these steps:
 Install the following